-Marketable securities classified as Level 2 within the valuation hierarchy generally consist of certificates of deposit, U.S. treasury securities and government agency securities, corporate bonds, and commercial paper.
+Marketable securities classified as Level 2 within the valuation hierarchy generally consist of certificates of deposit, U.S. government agency securities and treasuries, corporate bonds, and commercial paper.
 The Company estimates the fair values of these marketable securities by taking into consideration valuations obtained from third-party pricing sources.
 These pricing sources utilize industry standard valuation models, including both income and market-based approaches, for which all significant inputs are observable, either directly or indirectly, to estimate fair value.
 These inputs include market pricing based on real-time trade data for the same or similar securities, issuer credit spreads, benchmark yields, and other observable inputs.
 The Company validates the prices provided by its third-party pricing sources by understanding the models used, obtaining market values from other pricing sources and analyzing pricing data in certain instances.

 The amortized cost of available-for-sale debt securities is adjusted for amortization of premiums and accretion of discounts to the earliest call date for premiums or to maturity for discounts.
-At March 31, 2020 and December 31, 2019, the balance in the Company's accumulated other comprehensive loss includes activity related to the Company's available-for-sale debt securities.
-There were no material realized gains or losses recognized on the sale or maturity of available-for-sale securities during the three months ended March 31, 2020 or 2019, and as a result, the Company did not reclassify any amounts out of accumulated other comprehensive loss for the same periods.
+At September 30, 2020 and December 31, 2019, the balance in the Company's accumulated other comprehensive loss includes activity related to the Company's available-for-sale debt securities.
+There were no material realized gains or losses recognized on the sale or maturity of available-for-sale securities during the three and nine months ended September 30, 2020 or 2019.

-Accrued interest receivable on the Company's available-for-sale debt securities totaled \$2.9 million and \$3.6 million as of March 31, 2020 and December 31, 2019, respectively.
-No accrued interest receivable was written off during the three months ended March 31, 2020 or 2019.
+Accrued interest receivable on the Company's available-for-sale debt securities totaled \$3.3 million and \$3.6 million as of September 30, 2020 and December 31, 2019, respectively.
+No accrued interest receivable was written off during the three and nine months ended September 30, 2020 or 2019.

-The following table summarizes available-for-sale debt securities in a continuous unrealized loss position for less than and greater than twelve months, and for which an allowance for credit losses has not been recorded at March 31, 2020 and December 31, 2019 (in thousands):
+The following table summarizes available-for-sale debt securities in a continuous unrealized loss position for less than and greater than twelve months, and for which an allowance for credit losses has not been recorded at September 30, 2020 and December 31, 2019 (in thousands):